joe-herbert/canvas-cli/README.md

     canvas u
     canvas upcoming

-By default shows all courses, only shows unlocked and unsubmitted assignments and uses colours to show urgency (orange for due in less than a week, red for due in less than 48 hours and blinking red for due in less than 24 hours).
+By default shows all courses, only shows unlocked and unsubmitted assignments and uses colours to show urgency (green for submitted, orange for due in less than a week, red for due in less than 48 hours and blinking red for due in less than 24 hours).

     -c         Display the output in compact style.
     -b         Enable blank mode so the output doesn't use colours.
     -f         Display only favourited courses.
     -l         Display assignments which haven't yet unlocked.
     -s         Display submitted assignments.
     -w         Include web links to the assignment at the end of each row.
 Might negatively impact appearance.
     -t         Display full course titles rather than shortened ones.
     -m [code]  Display only specific courses.
 Courses should be specified as numeric codes separated by a comma.

 ### Grades
 Use with one of the following commands: